AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

    - **Home**: The default view that you see when logging into Experience Manager Guides.
    - **Editor**: An easy-to-use web-based Editor that allows you to create and manage structured documents in AEM Guides.
 [Get to know the Editor interface.](./web-editor.md)
    - **Map console**: Provides you a dedicated workspace to handle all aspects of map management and publishing.
- - **AI Assistant**: An [AI Assistant tool](./ai-assistant-right-panel.md) that helps you make your authoring smarter and faster.
+ - **AI Assistant**: [AI-powered Smart Help](./ai-based-smart-help.md) feature that helps you find relevant content from the Adobe Experience Manager Guides Documentation.
  - **Customize overview section**: Allows you to hide or show the widgets in the Overview layer.
- - **Profile in use**: Displays Global profile or Folder profile (name) that is currently being used.
+ - **Profile in use**: Displays the Experience Manager Guides profile that is currently being used.
- - **Adjust view**: Allows you to expand or minimize the current workspace.
-Expanding the view hides the header bar, while minimizing it restores the header bar to its original position
+ - **Expand view**: Allows you to expand the page view by selecting the **Expand** icon.
+In this view, the Top-header is hidden, maximizing the content space.
+To return to the standard view, select the **Exit the expanded view** icon.

 ## Left panel

-The left panel is a persistent panel.
+The left panel gives you access to the various sections available in the Experience Manager Guides, including Overview, Map collections, Bulk publish, Publish queue, and User preferences.
 You can expand or collapse it by selecting the Expand Sidebar icon placed at the bottom-left corner of the interface.

 ![](images/aem-home-left-panel.png){width="800" align="left"}

-The left panel provides a quick access to the following:
+What you view on this panel depends on your user role.
+The following table lists the roles and the respective sections that are displayed in the left panel.

+ - **Admin & Publisher**: The ability to view all the sections in the panel.
+ - **Author**: The ability to view all the sections except publishing.
+Author do not have access to Map collections, Publish queue, and Bulk publish section.
+ - **Reviewer**: The ability to view the Overview section only.
+Selecting the Overview section either displays a default empty state message or the Workfront tasks widget depending on whether Workfront is configured.

+Features available in the left panel are explained as follows:

 - [Overview](#overview)
 - [Map Collections](#map-collections)